Thank you for subscribing

 What are the next electric vehicles from Kia?

-Kia revealed two new concept vehicles alongside the medium-sized EV5.
-The Kia EV3 is a compact SUV, designed with Kia's 'Joy For Reason' design philosophy.
+The Kia EV3 is a small compact SUV designed with Kia's 'Joy For Reason' design philosophy.
 The concept Kia EV3 employs plenty of storage functionality, including tables and a folding rear bench seat for storage of what it envisions will be the driver's e-scooter or bike.

 The four-door Kia EV4 is a new concept in EV sedans and previews additional configurable interiors including an air conditioning control panel which can be detached from the console when not in use.
 The Kia EV4 concept debuts 'Mind Modes' - a feature that adjusts ambient lighting and animated ventilation patterns.
 'Perform’ and 'Serenity' modes deliver a different ambience through the car's displays and functions depending on the driver's mood.